aadya940/chainopy/JOSS/paper.md

 - Parallel Execution: Some functions are parallelized.
 - `__slots__` usage: `__slots__` is used instead of `__dict__` for storing object attributes, reducing memory overhead.
 - Caching decorator: Class methods are decorated with caching to avoid recomputation of unnecessary results.
-- Direct LAPACK use: LAPACK function `dgeev` is directly used to calculate stationary-distribution via SciPy's [@virtanen2020scipy] `cython_lapack` API instead of additional numpy overhead.
+- Direct LAPACK use: LAPACK function `dgeev` is directly used to calculate stationary-distribution via SciPy's [@virtanen2020scipy] `cython_lapack` API instead of additional NumPy overhead.
 - Utility functions for visualization: Utility functions are implemented for visualizing the Markov chain.
 - Sparse storage of transition matrix: The model is stored as a JSON object, and if 40% or more elements of the transition matrix are near zero, it is stored in a sparse format.

 The `MarkovChainNeuralNetwork` implementation defines a neural network model, using PyTorch [@ansel2024pytorch] for simulating Markov chain behavior.
 It takes a Markov chain object and the number of layers as input, with each layer being a linear layer.
 The model's forward method computes the output probabilities for the next state.
 The model is trained using stochastic gradient descent (SGD) with a learning rate scheduler.
-Finally, the model's performance is evaluated using the KL divergence between the original Markov chain's transition probabilities and those estimated from the simulated walks.
+Finally, the model's performance is evaluated using the Kullback–Leibler divergence between the original Markov chain's transition probabilities and those estimated from the simulated walks.

 API of the library: